PGBSNH20/ludo-v2-group-2/Documentation/LudoTests.md

 ![image](https://user-images.githubusercontent.com/56867894/119992875-46154f00-bfcb-11eb-9866-cd1640695c31.png)

 In this test we are making a Get request to the REST api in order to get back all the players saved in the database, the test is expecting a true value were it checks if the name " Anna" exist in the database.
+We first make the get request and we store all the players in result, then we loop through it to check if it contains any players, or if it contains a specific player name.

 ## TestContext.cs
 Here we have the context that we will be using for BoardsControllerTests.cs I (Alejandra) really wanted to give testing a real go this project, first I make a class named this, TestContext. which inherits from LudoContext then in the configuring we call a Guid, that is simply creating a unique identifier, then we convert it into a string, so that we can have a "new" TestConext name each time and our tests can always come out correct because its a new database and we also use-in-momory-database.